chimaobikalu/enterprise-it/README.md

 ## Key Takeaways

-Building this from scratch gave me a much stronger understanding of how Active Directory actually works in practice — not just theory.
+Building this from scratch gave me a much stronger understanding of how Active Directory actually works in practice, not just theory.
 Structuring users into OUs, enforcing policies, and seeing access control work (and fail) in real time made the concepts click in a way that reading about them never quite does.